codenvibes/CS/09 SOFT SKILLS & CAREER/INTERVIEWS/CYBERSHUJAA TRAINER.md

 >
 > As the next step in the selection process, we’d like to invite you to participate in a training simulation exercise.
 Please prepare a 10-minute lesson on the topic of OWASP Top 10.

 Based on the extract from this email I am required to create a 10 minute lesson.
-So other than presentation slides wah
+So other than presentation slides, a simulation and a script what else do you think I should create to impress the panel?